Skip to main content

 Course outline

-This course offers an effective introduction to the health and social care sector, it looks at the role the sector plays in the health, well-being, and care of individuals.
+This course is perfect if you are a current ESOL student studying at Entry or above.
+It offers an effective introduction to the health and social care sector, it looks at the role the sector plays in the health, well-being, and care of individuals.

 It introduces students to knowledge and skills needed to work in various care settings.
 Underpinning the qualification is a focus on person-centred values, rights of individuals, communicating effectively and protecting individuals.